-- 1.2 In this Framework: "The Committee" The Uniform Network Code Committee (UNCC), or an authorised technical workstream or sub committee appointed by the UNCC to administer the Independent Shrinkage Expert process. - "Code Parties" signatories to the Uniform Network Code - "Generic Terms of Reference" the standard terms of reference to be applied as basis of the contracts between the Gas Transporters and the ISE for the maintenance of the Shrinkage Model • " - estimation made by Transporters when estimating the amounts of Shrinkage via the Shrinkage and Example of the Authority.
-For example, if the Transporter is accurately account for Shrinkage where so directed by the Authority.
-For example, if the Transporter estimates 10 GWhs of natural gas have been lost to Shrinkage and the ISE estimates that 13.5 GWh of natural gas have been lost to Shrinkage, the Independent Shrinkage Multiplication Factor will be 1.35. - "Stakeholder Evaluation Panel" a group of interested parties (including the CDSP), drawn from or nominated by The Committee, who will participate in the development of procurement materials (including terms and conditions) and the selection of a preferred tenderer for the role of ISE.
+The Committee The Uniform Network Code Committee (UNCC), or an authorised technical Network Code Committee (UNCC). workstream or sub committee appointed by the UNCC to administer the Independent Shrinkage - Expert process.
+"Code Parties" signatories to the Uniform Network Code - "Generic Terms of Reference" the standard terms of reference to be applied as basis of the contracts between the Gas Transporters and the ISE for the maintenance of the Shrinkage Model - "Stakeholder Evaluation Panel" a group of interested parties (including the CDSP), drawn from or nominated by The Committee, who will participate in the development of procurement materials (including terms and conditions) and the selection of a preferred tenderer for the role of ISE.